coldshrine/study-notes/books/designing-data-intensive-applications.md

 There may also be circumstances in which you need data to be deleted for administrative reasons.

 Sometimes you may want to rewrite history, Datomic calls this feature _excision_.

+What you can do with the stream once you have it:
+1. You can take the data in the events and write it to the database, cache, search index, or similar storage system, from where it can thenbe queried by other clients.
+2. You can push the events to users in some way, for example by sending email alerts or push notifications, or to a real-time dashboard.